majo84ec/UFOs/README.md

 Recommendations for further development:

-- Insert a reset button for the filter so the user can do it automatically instead to deleted each field manually.
+- Insert a reset button for the filter so the users can do it automatically instead to deleted each field manually.
-- Drop down box to choose the filter criteria.
+- Drop down menu to choose the filter criteria.
 - Insert a filter for the duration considerating a range.
--